Best Sales Engagement Platform: Which One Should You Actually Use?

 Lemlist: Best for Creative Cold Outreach

-Pricing: Starts at $39/user/month (email-only plan, billed annually).
-Multichannel capabilities available at higher tiers.
-Email warmup now included.
-More affordable than Reply or Outreach while offering unique personalization features.
+Starts at $39/user/month for the email plan billed annually.
+Multichannel capabilities are at higher tiers.
+Email warmup is included.

 Try lemlist here.